igumnoff/igumnoff.github.io/index.md

 ---
 ### Shiva
 ![Shiva](/shiva.png)
-- Shiva Libraty: Implementation in Rust of a parser and generator for documents of any type
+- Shiva Library: Implementation in Rust of a parser and generator for documents of any type
 - CLI Shiva: Сonverting documents from any format to any

 | Document type | Parse | Generate |